piyuo/flutter-appkit/example/README.md

-# Play
+# Example

-A project to develop libcli ui component
+A project to demo flutter_appkit component

 ## Setup